 You aren't able to drive, read, or recognize faces anymore.
 You may also experience severe visual hallucinations during this stage.

 When to See a Medical Professional

 Schedule an eye exam immediately if you experience any of these symptoms.
 Undergo an annual eye examination, especially after age 50, to maintain proper eye health.

 Because AMD isn't detectable in the early stages, it's important to have regular eye exams.
 This can help detect early symptoms, especially if you're at risk for AMD.
 If you have age-related macular degeneration, observe your eyes daily and tell your doctor if you notice any vision changes.

 AMD is diagnosed during a complete eye examination.
 If you are at risk for AMD, they may perform one or more tests to check for signs of macular degeneration:

 This will test for deficiencies in your central vision.
-If some of the straight lines in the grid appear wavy, broken, or faded, this may be a sign of macular degeneration.
+If some of the straight lines in the Amsler grid appear wavy, broken, or faded, this may be a sign of macular degeneration.

 They will then use a special instrument to examine the back of your eye.
-They will look for drusen under the retina.
-These are a sign of macular degeneration.
+This can help them look for drusen under the retina.

 A camera will take several pictures as the dye highlights the blood vessels.
 The images will reveal if you have abnormal blood vessels or changes in your retina.